 Members of the IMPRS are additionally connected to several priority research areas, excellence clusters or other relevant platforms.
 The "Kiel Life Science" (KLS) has an excellent global network, where regional cooperations between Kiel University, the Max Planck Institute for Evolutionary Biology in Plön, the Research Center Borstel (FZB), and the University Medical Center Schleswig-Holstein are fostered.
 The medical faculty of the University of Kiel houses the genomics infrastructure platform for the excellence cluster "Precision Medicine in Chronic Inflammation" (PMI).
 Furthermore, the "Kiel Evolution Center" at Kiel University provides an interactive platform that integrates and coordinates evolutionary activities in research, teaching, and public outreach in Kiel and surroundings.
 The GEOMAR houses central facilities of the excellence cluster "The Future Ocean" (until 2019) with infrastructure platforms in molecular biology.

-On the right side, you can find detailed information on the research focus of each working group.
+On the left side, you can find detailed information on the research focus of each working group.